Benjamin - Picture a day like this, at the Opéra Comique in Paris

 She moves on, and meets a world-famous composer, in a gabardine, with her smarmy assistant in a sharp suit, no socks in his dress shoes, phone to his ear, scuttling busily along a moving walkway.
 The composer, immensely rich and famous (Crimp’s text is not without dark humour), should be happy.
 But when the Woman mentions this to her, the walkway stops dead.
 The composer is burnt out; her life is empty.

 The Woman pauses, now alone, to sing a searing aria, the emotional core of the work, expressing her frustration with fate.
 ‘Dead stems of flowers come to life again.’
 Why not her son?
-Then, in scene six, on a stage now filled with a maze of framed translucent screens, she meets the Collector, his camel coat slung over the shoulders of a dapper suit, who owns ‘rooms full of miracles,’ including a Matisse.
+Then, in scene six, on a stage now filled with a maze of framed translucent screens, she meets the Collector, his winter coat slung over the shoulders of a dapper suit, who owns ‘rooms full of miracles,’ including a Matisse.
 But money can’t buy him the love he longs for.
 Moved nonetheless by her grief, he leads her to Zabelle’s garden, represented by the projection, on a scrim, of a luxurious, Ernst-like garden of (toxic?) chemicals sprouting profusely in water.

 When she begs to share Zabelle’s happiness, Zabelle tells her story: ‘Picture a day like this…’, which grimly mirrors the Woman’s and ends, enigmatically, ‘I am happy, but only because I don’t exist.’
 The Woman, at the end of her voyage through bereavement, the stages of grief, hope and disillusion, now has a tiny button in her hand.
 But what does it mean?